-Counterparty creditworthiness is monitored on a regular basis and, where appropriate, there are additional controls such as charges over assets and assurance of segregation of funds.
+Counterparty creditworthiness is monitored on a regular basis and, where appropriate, additional mitigants, such as charges over assets and assurance of segregation of funds, are applied.

 Counterparty and credit risk are managed against agreed financial limits in accordance with the FIL Life Credit Risk Policy, and are monitored and reported to senior management and the Board of Directors on a quarterly basis.